-The steps below should not be confused with the first or second stage estimators in instrumental variable regressions.
-These procedures refer to the two different predictive regression models.
-The main challenge in this step, is that to obtain a forecast for the $\mathsf{CoVaR}$, using a quantile predictive regression model, we need to use both the set of nearly integrated regressors as well as the generated regressor which corresponds to the estimated $\mathsf{VaR}$ under nonstationarity.
-However, the presence of this additional covariate, implies that we have more variables than the available instruments (endogenously generated instruments via the IVX filtration).
-In particular, to overcome this issue, \cite{demetrescu2014enhancing} propose a framework for inference in an augmented predictive regression.
+Estimation of the $\mathsf{CoVaR}$ risk measure is conditioned on the estimated $\mathsf{VaR}$, and relies on a quantile predictive regression, with both nearly integrated regressors and a generated regressor (proxy for estimated $\mathsf{VaR}$ under nonstationarity).
+Therefore, in the presence of this additional covariate, there are more regressors than available instruments.
+To overcome this issue, \cite{demetrescu2014enhancing} propose a framework for inference in an augmented predictive regression.
 In that case, the author propose to instrument that additional covariate with the same process itself.
 We follow a similar approach in our setting although with major necessary modifications.